nguyenhoangdat/xambuddy.github.io/_posts/2019-9-21-EdubotRemote.md

 ![an image alt text]({{ site.baseurl }}/images/01/edubotduinoss.png)

+* Connect your bluetooth mobule (AT-09) to your Edubot

-* Upload it to your Edubot
+* Upload your program to your Edubot

 ## And now you have it!
 Play now with your Edubot using your Android/iOS device